NSCC Summer Research

 Please note: If you already hold a diploma or bachelor’s degree and are studying toward a subsequent qualification, you may still apply for this award.

-To hold this award you must:
+To hold an award, you must:

 - be in good academic standing within your NSCC program and have approval from a research supervisor.